 6. Create Eye-Catching Ads

-Even with the best keyword strategy in the world, it will amount to nothing if you haven’t mastered the art of creating compelling ads.
+As a PPC agency, we can tell you that even with the best keyword strategy in the world, it will amount to nothing if you haven’t mastered the art of creating compelling ads.
 These ads should grab your viewers’ attention in the first few seconds and prompt the desire to know more.
 This will cause them to click on the ad and visit your website.
 These are some tips to make your ad more click-worthy:

 - Decide if you want your ads to show up in search results or on the Google Display network and create separate campaigns for each.